 Though those are the usually supported sites, some sites offer different sports such as Golf, NASCAR, soccer, martial arts, and eSports (like Dota).

-Even more, sports are available on some sites, visit this link to see which other sports are supported.
+Even more, sports are available on some sites.

 An agreement was signed by FanDuel and DraftKings to not offer contests that base in college sports, though some companies still offer them.